RasmusHildebrandt/DeepDocking_PBS_adjustable_threads/README.md

 **Stage 7: Model inference**

-11. Using the best model from stage 6, predicted hits were infered by running the script:
+11. Using the best model from stage 6, predicted hits are infered by running the script:
     ```
-    $ qsub -v iteration="5",eval_l="Home_Path/DeepDocking/projects",project_n="protein_test_automated",recall_v="0.90",en="dd-env" DD_protocol/phase_5.sh
+    $ qsub -v iteration="1",eval_l="Home_Path/DeepDocking/projects",project_n="protein_test_automated",recall_v="0.90",en="dd-env" DD_protocol/phase_5.sh
     ```
 **Stage 8 Successive iterations**

-12. Step 7-11 were repeated, changing the iteration number accordingly till the the final desired iteration has been run
+12. Step 7-11  repeated, changing the iteration number accordingly till the the final desired iterations has been run

 **Stage 9.
 Final extraction**

 13. Having enriched the database to a number that was computationally feasible to dock with FRED (McGann 2011), SMILES and their virtual hit-likenesses were extracted by running the script:
     ```
-    $ -v file_path="~/DeepDocking" optimize_max_jobs
+    $ -v file_path="~/DeepDocking" DD_protocol/utilities/final_extraction.sh
     ```
 **Stage 10: Final docking**

-14. Final docking was carried out in the same manner as described in section 2.2, step 2-
+14. Final docking can then be carried out using the standard FRED procedure.